Inspired by Nature

 These delicate silver daisies with sunshine centres raise funds for the Orkney Charitable Trust supporting Orkney youngsters in need.

-Add a little sparkle with these exquisite Diamond Daisies and raise funds for the Orkney Charitable Trust supporting Orkney youngsters in need.
+Add a little sparkle with these exquisite Diamond Daisies and raise funds for the Orkney Charitable Trust supporting Orkney young people in need.

 The deep waters of the Atlantic Ocean and the North Sea surrounding Orkney and Shetland are home to dolphins and porpoises.
 These mammals of the sea enchant mankind today and had a special fascination for the people of the Iron Age.
 These designs reflect both the shape of the dolphins and the waves of their sea home.